I4Give Foundation: i4Give Festival

 The i4Give foundation runs a Gala Event on i4Give day every year, the first two being postponed due to covid.
-On the 4th of February 2023, the first free i4Give festival was held in Prince Alfred Park.The park was chosen as Leila Abdallah used to take her children to the park before the crash.
+On 4 February 2023, the first free i4Give festival was held in Prince Alfred Park.
+The park was chosen as Leila Abdallah used to take her children to the park before the crash.
 Its aim was to encourage young people to start forgiving at a young age.
 Anthony Albanese held a speech at the event, and multiple members and former members of parliament attended, including Scott Morrison, Andrew Charlton, Dominic Perrottet, Chris Minns, and Donna Davis.
 Many members of the Canterbury-Bankstown Bulldogs Australian Rugby League team were also in attendance, who had previously supported the i4Give Cup in 2022.
 The father of the relative that died in the crash, Bob Sakr, also attended.

+On 1 March 2025, the i4Give festival returned, supported by the Parramatta City Council.

 i4Give Cup

 The i4Give Cup is an event held by the i4Give foundation.
 It is a joint initiative between the Australian Rugby League team Canterbury-Bankstown Bulldogs and City of Parramatta, in order to support the family and their decision to forgive.
-It was launched the Tuesday 7th of June 2022 at Accor Stadium by Bulldog's captain Josh Jackson and Clint Githerson.
+It was launched the Tuesday 7 June 2022 at Accor Stadium by Bulldog's captain Josh Jackson and Clint Githerson.
 The event was attended by the Bulldog's Chief-Executive Aaron Warburton, and former players Tim Mannah, Terry Lamb and Hazem El Masri.
-The match was held between the Parramatta Eels and the Bulldogs' on the 13th of June 2022, the i4Give cup presented by Daniel Abdullah to the winning team (the Bulldogs).
+The match was held between the Parramatta Eels and the Bulldogs' on 13 June 2022, the i4Give cup presented by Daniel Abdullah to the winning team (the Bulldogs).
+It was held for a second time in 2023, on Monday 12 June at Accor Stadium, in which the Parramatta Eels won 34–12 against the Bulldogs.
+It was held in 2024 on 10 June 2024 between the Bulldogs and Eels, the bulldogs emerging victorious 22-18.

+In August 2024, junior rugby league clubs Carlingford Cougars and Dundas Shamrocks introduced their own version of the i4Give Cup, inspired by the Abdallah family's message of forgiveness.
+The initiative was driven by a friendship between Danny Abdallah and junior coach Oliver Samaha, aiming to promote unity and sportsmanship among young players.
+Players from both teams swapped jerseys as a symbolic gesture of camaraderie.